 - Performance and productivity.
 We have focused on new and modern mobile, cloud, and desktop development capabilities.
-And, we've also improved the overall acquisition, performance, and general developer productivity experiences.
-Visual Studio starts faster, is more responsive, and uses less memory than before.
+And, Visual Studio starts faster, is more responsive, and uses less memory than before.

 - Cloud app development with Azure.
 A built-in suite of Azure tools enable you to easily create cloud-first apps powered by Microsoft Azure.
 Visual Studio makes it easy to configure, build, debug, package, and deploy apps and services on Azure.

 - AI development.
-With Visual Studio Tools for AI (new in 15.5), you can use the productivity features of Visual Studio to accelerate AI innovation.
-Build, test, and deploy Deep Learning / AI solutions that seamlessly integrate with Azure Machine Learning for robust experimentation capabilities, such as submitting data preparation and model training jobs transparently to different compute targets.
-And, Visual Studio Tools for AI provides support for custom metrics and run history tracking, which enables data science reproducibility and auditing.
+With Visual Studio Tools for AI, you can use the productivity features of Visual Studio to accelerate AI innovation.
+Build, test, and deploy Deep Learning / AI solutions that seamlessly integrate with Azure Machine Learning for robust experimentation capabilities.

 Here's more detailed information about some of the most notable improvements and new features in Visual Studio 2017.

 A new setup experience

 Visual Studio makes it easier and faster to install just the features you need, when you need them.
 And, it uninstalls cleanly, too.